 Molecular Cloud and Disk Chemistry

-There is a wealth of molecules out in the Universe constituting the material of galaxies, stars, planets and everything in-between, and when we study the chemical complexities in these objects we observe that they have a characteristic chemistry.
+There is a wealth of molecules out in the Universe constituting the material of galaxies, stars, planets and everything in between.
+Surprisingly chemically rich, various cosmic environments reveal distinct degrees of chemical complexity that we can study via multi-wavelength observations of molecular emission lines.

-To date we have observed more than 160 molecules in interstellar space and from them we can probe properties such as temperature, densities, kinematics, evolutionary stage, intensities of high-energy irradiation, etc. We can then learn of the processes that governs the formation and evolution of the astronomical objects that we study.
+By observing their emission spectra, we can probe physical properties of extremely distant objects such as temperature, densities, kinematics, evolutionary stage, intensities of high-energy irradiation, etc. We can then learn of the processes that governs the formation and evolution of the astronomical objects that we study.

-With Herschel already gathering data and giving us new insights into the complex chemistry of interstellar space, and in the light of the highly sensitive measurements of the upcoming ALMA facilities, our group concentrates on the study of the chemical evolution in planet and star formation, including dark clouds, hot cores, warm protostellar envelopes and protoplanetary disks, including the Solar system.
+With new, very sensitive observational facilities like the Atacama Large Millimeter Array (ALMA), NOrthern Extended Millimeter Array (NOEMA), Very Large Array (VLA), Very Large Telescope (VLT), SOFIA, and in the future, James Webb Space Telescope (JWST), we are gathering high-quality data that gives us new insights into the complex chemistry of the interstellar space.
+Using these powerful instruments aided by elaborate physical-chemical models, the MPIA chemistry group concentrates on the study of the chemical evolution during planet and star formation, in dark clouds, hot cores, warm protostellar envelopes and protoplanetary disks, including the Solar System.

-By studying the evolution of molecules we can probe the processes in play to increase our understanding in the complex evolution to stars and planets, and follow the evolution of important species such as water, methanol and more.
+Thus, by studying the evolution of molecules we can probe the various processes at play in outer space, which shall improve our understanding of the complex evolution leading to stars and planets, and possibly, extraterrestrial life-building blocks.

 For more information see the next page.